syncfusion-content/javascript-docs/js/Grid/Editing.md

 N> 1.
 If it is remote, then the newly added record is placed based on the index from current view data.
 N> 2.
-If it is local, then the newly added record is added at the top of the page even the added new [`rowPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-rowposition "rowPosition") is mentioned as "bottom".
+If it is local, then the newly added record is added at the top of the page even if the added new [`rowPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-rowposition "rowPosition") is mentioned as "bottom".

 ## Default column values on add new